lynsei/dockistry/README.md

 # Deploy clusters in a single step
 Dockistry provides a simple, one-step, elegant method to deploy complex software in cloudbased clusters and for E2E implementations (apps) using one set of YAML and our web-based editor.
 The only pre-requisite is a domain name that will be set up by our CLI (you will need to point the A record, or have the CLI do it via route53 automatically).

 Dockistry is both an editor and a private provider for web-based git repos, docker registries, and npm registries.
 When you install Dockistry for the first time, our CLI will provide installation options for deploying your own local copies of our master registries.

 These registries are in pre-alpha, but are <a href="https://labs.stackfork.com:2003/">available</a> here on request for those wishing to contribute.

-Our registries contain many modular stacks that are packaged to deploy in development and production environments.
+Our master contains many modular stacks that are packaged to deploy in development and production environments.
 Your registry copies are ephemeral and you are encouraged to roll out updates by destroying them and downloading new copies with the CLI tools we provide.

-The CLI sets you up (optionally) with a full-on infrastructure using the AWS and Google SDK via pTero devops.
+The [Dockistry CLI](docs-cli.md) sets you up (optionally) with a full-on infrastructure using the AWS and Google SDK via pTero devops.
 * gitlab ce installation and config over ssl on sub-domain
 * rancher master/slave
 * rocketchat and hubot instance